luke-h1/react-todo-app/README.md

 ## TODO
-  * cleanup app.js
-  * move functions into seperate components to achieve the above goal

   * add styles (bootstrap 4 maybe with some font awesome or materialize icons for the footer)
-  * deploy with vercel
+  * deploy with vercel ✅

 ## Available Scripts